Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 Using natural language and a conversational style may not be enough because you need to consider the regional variations in dialect.
 Since the emphasis is on local queries, you should answer those questions in the regional dialect.

 Web pages often forget about the variations in language, owing to which their rankings take a hit.
-Indeed, it’s vital to be aware that people will use Google voice search in their native dialect, so you should write the content accordingly.
+Indeed, it’s vital to be aware that voice search users utilise their native dialect as conversational keywords, so you should write the content accordingly.

 Hence, you must create a list of the target audience and study where they live, the languages spoken in the area, and the most common dialect.
-Note that the spoken language is slightly different from the written word, so you will have to adapt the SEO architecture based on the available information.
+Note that the spoken language is slightly different from the written word, so you must adapt the SEO architecture based on the available information.

 The bottom line is that your website must match the region’s requirements to be relevant for voice searches.